 The Four Pillars of Great Content

-I want to turn our attentions now to what I see as the four pillars of great content.
+I want to turn our attention now to what I see as the four pillars of great content.
 Before we do though, I want to stress that there really is no magic bullet here and tapping into the zeitgeist and creating the next big viral video sensation is as much about the vagaries of social trends and collective psychology as it is about insight and planning.
-That being said, if you’re prepared to put the effort in then the potential rewards are substantial and long lasting.
+That being said, if you’re prepared to put the effort in then the potential rewards are substantial and long-lasting.

 - Originality: We’ve already talked about the problem with content saturation to content marketers.
 It’s this that makes originality such a powerful trait in brand marketing.
-In my last post I mentioned the power of brainstorming to generate ideas but there are a number of other methods such as looking at marketing in a completely different industry to see if you can find different angles to well trodden subject matter.
+In my last post, I mentioned the power of brainstorming to generate ideas but there are a number of other methods such as looking at marketing in a completely different industry to see if you can find different angles to well-trodden subject matter.
 Coming up with original content will undoubtedly take a lot more time, effort and ingenuity but if you can create something that entertains or educates in a truly original way then the payback is potentially huge.

 - Identity: Deciding on what brand archetype your company fits is only the beginning of the challenge of building your brand identity.
 Creating an identity that people immediately associate with your brand means creating a sense of familiarity between your audience and your content.
-This requires targeted and well planned multi channel marketing, but it also requires consistently good content with a distinctive voice.
+This requires targeted and well planned multi-channel marketing, but it also requires consistently good content with a distinctive voice.
 Creating characters, using specific styles and colour themes all help to establish this but tone and consistency are key.